Orbital Blast

 Scale & Architectural Style

-- encompasses only a part of the full space station
+- level is only a part of a larger space station

 - gritty industrial with parts being almost high futuristic with paneling and holograms